 (a) Resources shall disclose any weather-related limitations that could affect the Resource’s ability to provide BSS using the form provided in Section 22, Attachment M, Generation Resource Disclosure Regarding Bids for Black Start Service, as part of a bid to provide BSS.

+(b) BSS bids shall include the hourly stand-by price and the BSS Back-up Fuel costs where applicable.

-(b) When a Resource is selected to provide BSS, the Black Start Resource shall be required to complete all applicable testing requirements as specified in Section 8.1.1.2.1.5, System Black Start Capability Qualification and Testing.
+(c) When a Resource is selected to provide BSS, the Black Start Resource shall be required to complete all applicable testing requirements as specified in Section 8.1.1.2.1.5, System Black Start Capability Qualification and Testing.

-(c) ERCOT shall provide a list of all prospective Black Start Resources that responded to the Request for Proposal for BSS to the impacted TSPs no later than seven days after the date on which bids for BSS are due.
+(d) ERCOT shall provide a list of all prospective Black Start Resources that responded to the Request for Proposal for BSS to the impacted TSPs no later than seven days after the date on which bids for BSS are due.
 Any feedback from affected TSPs shall be limited to the identification of transmission constraints that may adversely impact the ability of the Black Start Resource to energize the Next Start Resource and shall be due to ERCOT by March 1st of that year.
 ERCOT shall share the feedback with the QSE representing the prospective Black Start Resource as soon as practicable.
 The QSE representing the Black Start Resource shall have the option to provide a response to any feedback provided by an affected TSP.

 (4) ERCOT may schedule unannounced Black Start testing, to verify that BSS is operable as specified in Section 8.1.1.2.1.5, System Black Start Capability Qualification and Testing.